 9. Contact Tracing in Combination with Isolation and Quarantine

 Procedures for contact tracing will follow VDH's guide to contact tracing and the exception to the close contact definition for K-12 students.
-MCPS lead nurse will work closely with the Rappahannock-Rapidan Health District to determine the safest procedures for MCPS.
+MCPS lead nurse will work

 Health and Absenteeism